ShubUtum/Quelli/README.md

 ## Challenges we ran into
 * It's the first time we used Flutter and Mongo database
 * Figuring out what API from the backend would be needed
-* Timezone difference between member
+* Timezone difference between member (Thailand & Germany)

 ## Accomplishments that we're proud of
 * We figured out how to use  Flutter and Mongo database